 The principal planning and administration work of the Chapel Choir is overseen by the Director of Music, David Dewar, and so the Organ Scholar has time for the development of solo and accompanying skills to the highest standard.

 The Organ Scholar also has the opportunity to develop their conducting skills, both with the main choir and with ad hoc choral ensembles which sing at services from time to time.
 In addition, the Organ Scholar is able to take on roles role in the musical life of the University in general, through the multitude of ensembles run by the Department of Music and the Bristol University Musical Society.
-For more information about the Organ Scholarhsip, please see the box below.
+For more information about the Organ Scholarship, please see the box below.

-David Dewar succeeded the composer Peter Relph as Director of Music.
+David Dewar succeeded the composer Peter Relph as Director of Music in 2019.
 David is a final year PhD candidate in Music at the university, and has over 30 years experience as a church director of music.
-He is a conductor, organist, and harpsichordist -and he can be contacted by email, here.
-The present Organ Scholar is Charlotte Mason.
+He is an orchestral conductor, organist, harpsichordist, and horn-player.
+He can be contacted by email, here.
+The present Organ Scholar is t.b.a.